AVEVA/sample-pi_core-deployment_azure-powershell/README.md

 The PI System Deployment Sample for Azure are automated deployments that deploy the PI System on Microsoft Azure through Azure Resource Manager (ARM) templates and PowerShell Desired State Configuration (DSC) scripts.

 ## Overview
 This readme guide details a sample architecture for a PI System Deployment for Azure, how machines are interconnected and what software is installed.
 In addition, there are step-by-step instructions for deploying the PI System instance into an Azure subscription using the deployment samples.
-The deployment samples are available on the [OSIsoft GitHub repository for Azure](https://github.com/osisoft/OSI-Samples-PI-System/tree/master/PI-System-Deployment-Samples/Azure).

 These deployment samples are intended for use by existing OSIsoft customers for the purpose of facilitating fast iterative testing and prototyping of a PI System deployment.
 As development environments move to the cloud, PI Admins need easy and quick ways to deploy resources for their testing cycles.
 The deployment samples provide an easy way to deploy a full PI System repeatedly and reliably for this type of development cycle.
 >**Note:** These deployment samples are not meant to be used within a production environment but rather for testing and prototyping purposes.